Wurzweiler School of Social Work, Yeshiva University

 There will be two projects in this course.
 The papers discussing your experience are to be completed within 5-7 double-spaced, typewritten pages.
 These papers must use proper grammar and APA citation style.
 Papers must make relevant references to readings and course materials.
 It is expected that in order to complete these projects adequately that students will use library resources in addition to citations provided in this course outline.
 Students should be prepared to discuss their papers in class.
 The specific details for each of these projects follow.

-#1 - "THE PERSONAL FACE OF AIDS" - Due on 10th Week of Class
+PROJECT #1 - "THE PERSONAL FACE OF AIDS" - Due on 10th Week

 (Meets Learning Objectives 1, 3, 6 & 7)